wallnerryan/vagrantspice/README.md

 The primary example in the current version is getting a CoreOS Fleet cluster up and running across Amazon AWS, Azure, Digital Ocean, Google, and Rackspace.
 The current repository has 27 Data centers among these providers working with CoreOS images.

-If you take a peak at the VagrantspiceDir and the provider/consumer config files you can see pretty quickly where we are defining in a structured and consistent way what is typically defined loosely through the Vagrant DSL.
+If you take a peak at the VagrantSpicedir and the provider/consumer config files you can see pretty quickly where we are defining in a structured and consistent way what is typically defined loosely through the Vagrant DSL.

 Summary
 -------

 Each provider maintains its own configuration parameters.
 Some of these parameters are unique per provider but others are more generally applicable.
-In addition, different providers have different default behavior for VM templates, network connectivity, storage and other configurable items.
+In addition, different providers have different default behavior for VM templates, network connectivity, firewalls, storage and other configurable items.
 By abstracting above the Vagrantfile, VagrantSpice allows a single configuration of boxes to work across any pre-configured provider.
 It can be as easy as specifying a hostname and everything else just works regardless of which cloud.

 This simplification requires a level of abstraction for commonality to occur.
 This can limit the capabilities of certain cloud providers to only common aspects among other providers.
 This is a natural by-product of making cloud provider capabilities align, but there is still the option to leverage custom provider options as well.

-Different public cloud providers leverage different networking capabilities.
-Some assign public IPs directly to interfaces of the machine, while others leverage NAT and private IP spaces.
-In addition, some provide intra-VM communication between machines while others only allow communication through public IP addresses.
-VagrantSpice has many options here, but the default is to allow communication between VMs using the public internet routable IP address to maintain cloud interoperability.

 <br>